 Mark: My favorite places were Grand Canyon National Park, Bryce Canyon National Park, Redwoods National Park, and Sequoia National Park.
 The unique rock formations and colors in Grand Canyon and Bryce were amazing.
 The Redwoods are stunning and dwarfed my truck in the photos.
 The Pacific coast was also breathtaking.

 I just love waking up with nature.
-I camped on the side of road in quiet places.
+I camped on the side of the road in quiet places.
 I slept under the stars.
 My truck camper rig gives me the freedom to be out there for extended periods of time.
 It’s my mini-home on wheels.
 I can stay almost anywhere I want without limitations.

 Above: Morrow Mountain State Park, Albemarle, North Carolina